The Rhythm of the Summer

 What Beekeepers Can Do To Help

-The honey flow isn't just a time for beekeepers to smile - it's also a time to be very observant.
-The honey flow represents a rapid increase in the amount of space bees need within the hive.
+The honey flow isn’t just a time for beekeepers to smile.
+It is also a time to be very observant.
+The honey flow represents a rapid increase in the space bees need in the hive.
 At a rate of several pounds of new honey per day, a hive with limited space can quickly lead to a colony with thoughts of swarming.

 If the colony swarms, it will essentially split in two, with one half leaving the colony for a new home.